hamyphng/credit-card-fraud-detection/README.md

 <p>
-A data-driven investigation of highly imbalanced credit-card transactions, focused on understanding fraudulent behavior and establishing a reliable foundation for fraud-detection modeling.
+A data-driven investigation of highly imbalanced credit-card transactions, from exploratory analysis and leakage-safe preprocessing to resampling strategies for fraud-detection modeling.
 </p>

 **Only 0.1727% of transactions are fraudulent — making class imbalance the central challenge.**